The Picard group of the compactified universal Jacobian: introduction

-Let us briefly recall the definitions of the stacks $\pdt$ and $\pdtb$, referring to Section 2 for more details.
+Before describing our results, we need to briefly recall the definitions of the stacks $\pdt$ and $\pdtb$, referring to Section 2 for more details.
 The degree-$d$ universal Jacobian stack $\pdt$ is the (Artin) stack whose fiber over a scheme $S$ consists of families of smooth curves $\C\to S$ over $S$ endowed with a line bundle $\L$ over $\C$ of relative degree $d$ over $S$.
 The stack $\pdt$ is contained as a dense open substack in the degree-$d$ compactified Jacobian stack $\pdtb$, whose fiber over a scheme $S$ consists of families of {\em quasistable} curves $\X\to S$ endowed with a {\em properly balanced} line bundle over $\X$ of relative degree $d$ over $S$ (see \ref{desc-stacks} for the definitions).
 The stack $\pdtb$ is smooth and irreducible of dimension $4g-4$, and it is endowed with a (forgetful) universally closed surjective morphism $\w{\Phi}_d$ to the stack $\mgb$ of stable curves.